trend_cycle_mode() is a generic S3 function that preserves

 - x

-An OHLC-V series that is coercible to data.frame.
+An OHLC-V series coercible to data.frame.
 Alternatively,

 xmay also be supplied as a double vector.- cols